ThatsVie/atlas-web_back_end/Basic_authentication/README.md

 For consistency and simplicity, I will use `http://localhost:5000` in place of `http://0.0.0.0:5000` when testing the API in the browser.

+**Important:**
+Between tasks, make sure to terminate the running server before starting a new one to test the next task.
+If you don't terminate the server, the port (`5000`) will be busy, and the new instance of the server will not start correctly.
+To stop the server, use `CTRL+C` in the terminal where the server is running.

 <details>
 <summary><strong>Task 0: Simple-basic-API</strong></summary>